WangXuan95/FPGA-SDcard-Reader-SPI/README.md

 Run FPGA demo
 ===========================

-The [example-vivado-readfile](./example-vivado-readfile) folder contains a demo vivado project, the demo runs on [Nexys4 development board](http://www.digilent.com.cn/products/product-nexys-4-ddr-artix-7-fpga-trainer-board.html) (because the Nexys4 development board has a microSDcard slot), it will search the file "example.txt" from the root directory of the SDcard and read out its entire content, and then send it to the PC via **UART** .
+example-vivado-readfile.zip contains a demo vivado project, the demo runs on [Nexys4 development board](http://www.digilent.com.cn/products/product-nexys-4-ddr-artix-7-fpga-trainer-board.html) (because the Nexys4 development board has a microSDcard slot), it will search the file "example.txt" from the root directory of the SDcard and read out its entire content, and then send it to the PC via **UART** .

 Run the demo as follows: